KevinStout/wisdom_first_draft/wisdom_of_the_east.md

 “Calm mind brings inner strength and self-confidence, so that’s very important for good health.” - Dalai Lama ~

 “To understand everything is to forgive everything.” - Gautama Suddhartha ~

+“There is no need for temples; no need for complicated philosophy.
+Our own brain, out own heart is our temple; the philosophy is kindness.” - Dalai Lama ~